jdpipe/freesteam/branches/new-c/README.txt

 If you're reading this file, it's possible that you may have already downloaded and installed a binary version of freesteam on your machine.
-If not, please note that we provide binary versions of freesteam for Windows and Ubuntu 9.10 users.
+If not, please note that we provide binary versions of freesteam for g and Ubuntu 9.10 users.
 See the freesteam website for details.